OneSpirit ministers offer a clear and simple funeral service for today.

 A service created especially for you by an Interfaith Minister will reflect the true spirit of the person whose life is being celebrated, and encompass all who attend.

-Why would a funeral led by an Interfaith Minister be appropriate?
+Why would a funeral led by a OneSpirit minister be appropriate?

-The following article was written by Rev Angie Alexandra, and an edited version was published in the Funeral Service Times in 2007:
+The following article is adapted from a piece written by Rev Angie Alexandra that was published in the Funeral Service Times:

 Funerals for ‘non-religious’ believers . . .